alexcpn/alexcpn.github.io/html/NN/ml/5_neuralnetworkimpementation.md

 \end{aligned}$$

-Let's update the weights as per the formula (3) and (5) from last chapter
+Let's update the weights as per the formula derived in the previous chapter:

 $$  \mathbf{